RDCbum/RH_demo/docs/core/ASSUMPTIONS_LEDGER.md

   This removes the fixed-window threshold-control requirement but leaves the analytic A1 implication as a paper-level obligation.

+## Legacy window-free route (abstract ctx)
+- `ERURH.A1_from_supercritical ctx` (paper) and A2-low/tail for the chosen
+  abstract RMS context `ctx`.
+- `RMS_envelope_closed ctx` remains as the numeric/gate side condition if a concrete context is instantiated.
+- No window-cofinality or threshold-control lemma is needed in this route.

 ## Classical / citable
 - `ClassicalZetaAssumptions` (zeta zeros and classical explicit-formula framework).
 - Explicit-formula objects and bounds used by the alpha interface: